osg-htc/dosar/docs/ASP2026/16-AIExercise.md

 ### Step 1: Start with a basic plot

-Run the assistant and describe your Z→ee histogram.
+Run the assistant and describe your Z→mumu histogram.
 A good starting question:

 ```
-I have a TH1F histogram called h_mee containing the dielectron invariant
+I have a TH1F histogram called zMass containing the dimuon invariant
-mass from my Z to ee analysis.
-The range is 60 to 120 GeV.
+mass from my Z to mumu analysis.
+The range is 0 to 200 GeV.
 Please write
 PyROOT code to plot it with proper axis labels and a title.
 ```